KBasher/KheyaJQSlider/README.md

 Description
 -----------
 This is a open source JavaScript slider.
-It uses jQury as a dependencies.
+It uses jQuery as a dependency.

 The features are <br/>
 1. Platform oriented <br/>
 2. Responsive <br/>
-3. Any number of image may used <br/>
+3. Any number of image can be displayed <br/>

 Installation
 -----------